5 Red Flags Your Relationship with Alcohol is Toxic

 This is hard on you because, at the root of your relationship with alcohol, you are ashamed.
 Shame is an overwhelming emotion, which leads to lying and denial.

-Keep in mind, someone who is proud of their choices and actions doesn’t lie or hide them.
+Keep in mind, that someone who is proud of their choices and actions doesn’t lie or hide them.

 Red Flag #2.
 Drinking to Relax